aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/apache.md

 # Apache HTTP server logs
 Apache HTTP Server (httpd) is capable of writing [error and access log][apache-http-logs] files to a local directory.
-You can configure Log Hub to ingest Apache HTTP server logs.
+You can configure Centralized Logging with OpenSearch to ingest Apache HTTP server logs.

 ## Prerequisites
 {%